Model 1115di - 1:1 Dual Core Isolation Balun, 1.5-54 Mhz, 5kW

-Our "i" series of feedline isolation baluns provide excellent feedline decoupling and, depending on the model selected, low loss performance from 1.5 to 54 MHz.
+Our "i" series of feedline isolation baluns provide excellent feedline decoupling and, depending on the model selected, low loss performance across the full HF spectrum.
 The model 1115di is a dual core design that will handle 5kW at resonance with a 100% duty cycle, provides high common mode impedance and an extended effective core area for improved heat dissipation.
 Balun is configured with two SO-239 connectors with additional RF connectors available in the Accessories Category under Alternate Connectors.
 This balun is comparable to our model 1115du.

 When your transceiver and other equipment in your shack acts strangely, it is probably due to stray RF pickup which produces a common mode current problem.
 This is especially apparent when using end-fed antennas, high-impedance feedlines, or a poor ground counterpoise.
 Problems can be more evident in SSB mode because the microphone audio line and mic circuitry may be very sensitive to RF.
 You can even get an RF burn from the mic in worst-case situations, not to mention from the chassis or other equipment used in the system.

 If you are using an antenna switch it is important to install an isolation/suppression balun in the main feedline coming into your operating position.
 The common ground of the switch allows RF/common mode current to come back on the shield of your unused antenna and installing a choke after the switch will suppress any of this before it reaches your equipment.

 If you are experiencing what you suspect to be RF interference, such as fuzzy or distorted transmit audio, interference to video or computer equipment in your house or your neighbors', then it is likely that your feedline is acting as part of your antenna system.
 While common advice may be to improve the station's RF ground, the root of the problem is poor isolation of the feedline from antenna currents.